hallpaz/3dsystems20/docs/index.md

  3. High valence vertices (the closure solids of revolution)
  4. Meshes with peaks (rotation of arctangent or exponential, for instance)

 #### Experiments with the cube
 Experiments on situations (1) and (2) are written in [non_smooth_experiments notebook](https://github.com/hallpaz/3dsystems20/blob/master/non_smooth_experiments.ipynb)).

-#### Experiments with surfaces of revolution
+#### Experiments with solids of revolution

 Experiments on situations (3) and (4) are written in [fairly_smooth_experiments notebook](https://github.com/hallpaz/3dsystems20/blob/master/fairly_smooth_experiments.ipynb)).
 In this case, I just created some solid of revolution, arranged them into pairs and tried to deform one into another.
 I didn't test all possible combinations as it would take a long time (I used my own cpu); besides that, all meshes had a reasonable resolution (around 5000 vertices) and I used all loss functions with the same weights proposed in the example code.

+The experime

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODE1NzA0MzEsMTQyNjQ1NjY5LC0xNj
-A1MTYxMTQ4LC0xOTM4NTMwMzk4LDExOTI2MDU3MTVdfQ==
+eyJoaXN0b3J5IjpbLTEwMDg3MzgyNjUsLTEzODE1NzA0MzEsMT
+QyNjQ1NjY5LC0xNjA1MTYxMTQ4LC0xOTM4NTMwMzk4LDExOTI2
+MDU3MTVdfQ==
 -->